vrockai/pipeline-test/docs/content.md

 ---

-## Recent advances in the role of plant metabolites in shaping the root microbiome.
+##  Recent advances in the role of plant metabolites in shaping the root microbiome
- 13.03.2020, _RP Jacoby, L Chen, M Schwier, A Koprivova, S Kopriva_

-The last decade brought great progress in describing the repertoire of microbes associated with plants and identifying principles of their interactions.
-Metabolites exuded by plant roots have been considered candidates for the mechanisms by which plants shape their root microbiome.
-Here, we review the evidence for several plant metabolites affecting plant interaction with microbes belowground.
-We also discuss the development of new approaches to study the mechanisms of such interaction that will help to elucidate the metabolic networks in the rhizosphere.

 [Source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7047909/)

-10.12688/f1000research.21796.1

 ---